yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

    groups.
 Curves of less than 224 bits MUST NOT be used.
 This recommendation is in-line with the latest revision of {{NIST.SP.800-56A}}.

 When using RSA, servers SHOULD authenticate using certificates with at least a 2048-bit modulus for the public key.
-In addition, the use of the SHA-256 hash algorithm is RECOMMENDED (see {{CAB-Baseline}} for more details).
-Clients SHOULD indicate to servers that they request SHA-256, by using the "Signature Algorithms" extension defined in TLS 1.2.
+In addition, the use of the SHA-256 hash algorithm is RECOMMENDED and SHA-1 or MD5 MUST NOT be used (see {{CAB-Baseline}} for more details).
+Clients MUST indicate to servers that they request SHA-256, by using the "Signature Algorithms" extension defined in TLS 1.2.

 ## Truncated HMAC